-Important note: Programs in DOE facilities will also need to follow DOE Health & Safety Protocols and all Chancellor Regulations.
+Important note: Programs in DOE facilities will also need to follow DOE Health & Safety Protocols.

-Required SACC Documents On Site
+Required SACC Documents on Site

 The following documents are required to be maintained on file in a current and accurate manner at the School Age Child Care Program and must be available for inspection by the DOHMH at any time (Part 414.15 of the New York State Day Care Regulations).